richardsc/nb/README.md

 functionality is settled.
 Also, it will likely be web-based because then it will work on all platforms.

-* There should be an interface to a text editor, both for adding items and editing them.
-(Suggestion of @richardsc)

 * ... your item here :-)